Luzkan/smells/content/smells/alternative-classes-with-different-interfaces.md

 ## Alternative Classes with Different Interfaces

-If two classes have the same functionality but different implementations, they should be merged or a superclass should be extracted to limit the [Code Duplication](./duplicated-code.md).
-This smell occurs whenever a class can operate on two alternative classes (lets take for an example, a `Zombie` and `Snowman`), but the interface to these alternative classes are different - when it operates with `Zombie` it calls `hug_zombie()` and with `Snowman`, it has to call `hug_snowman()`.
+If two classes have the same functionality but different implementations, they should be merged or a superclass should be extracted to limit [Code Duplication](./duplicated-code.md).
+This smell occurs whenever a class can operate on two alternative classes (for example, take `Zombie` and `Snowman`), but the interface to these alternative classes are different - when it operates with `Zombie` it calls `hug_zombie()` and with `Snowman`, it has to call `hug_snowman()`.

 ### Causation

-This may happen due to the oversight that a functionally equivalent class already exists or when two or more developers are worked on code to handle similar situation but each of them did not know about each others work.
-Lack of Abstract Methods that enforces the expected implementation method names.
+This may happen due to the oversight that a functionally equivalent class already exists or when two or more developers are working on code to handle a similar situation, but each of them did not know about each others work.
+Lack of abstract methods that enforce the expected implementation method names.

 ### Problems